readthedocs/readthedocs.org/docs/user/environment-variables.rst

 ----------------------------------

-If extra environment variables are needed in the build process (like an API token), you can define them from the project setting's page:
+If extra environment variables are needed in the build process (like an API token), you can define them from the project's settings page:

 #.
 Go to your project's :guilabel:`Admin` > :guilabel:`Environment Variables`
 #.
 Click on :guilabel:`Add Environment Variable`